Miss Marin County Scholarship Organization

 Additional Requirements

-• Be able to attend Miss California Orientation in April 2022 (dates TBA) and the Miss California Competition in late June 2022 (dates TBA)
+• Attend Miss California Orientation in April 2025 (dates TBA) and the Miss California Competition in late June 2025 (dates TBA)

 Residency

-• Meet ONE of the three geographic eligibility requirements below for Marin County
+• Meet ONE of the three geographic eligibility requirements below for Marin, Napa, or San Francisco.

 Picture